nathanwoulfe/Plumber-2/DOCS.md

 The workflow dashboard updates to reflect the state of each task, providing an easy overview of a user's submissions and tasks.

 Rejecting a task returns the workflow to the original author, who can update the content and resubmit.
 The resubmitted content does not restart the workflow, but returns to the stage at which it was rejected.

+### Licensing

+Plumber is a licensed product, but doesn't require a purchase to use.
+Licenses are offered across three tiers:
+- **Trial:** the Trial license is free, limits total groups to 5 and restricts access to some advanced features (content-type approval flows, excluding nodes, offline approval)
+- **Basic:** enables all features but maintains a 10-group limit
+- **Pro:** unlimited everything

+All licenses are tied to a single production domain and any subdomains, plus localhost on any port.

+The licensing model uses Stripe as a payment provider, and requires a periodic network request to check for a valid license (ie Plumber will poll the payment server when the local license has expired, requesting the refreshed license).
+If this is not viable for your install, the one-off lifetime license removes this requirement.

+Licenses can be purchased directly from the backoffice, from the Licensing view in the Workflow section.

 ### Settings